Simla Hadasha: Acceptance

-Use of the Simla Hadasha has become so ubiquitous that it has replaced the Shulchan Aruch as the definitive work on ritual slaughter.
-Any candidate who wishes to become a shochet (ritual slaughterer) is no longer tested by Rabbis on the laws found in the Shulchan Aruch—he is tested instead on his knowledge of the Simla Hadasha.
+Use of the Simla Hadasha has become so ubiquitous that it has replaced the Shulchan Aruch as the definitive work on ritual slaughter in many communities, primarily the chassidishe and american communities.
+Any candidate who wishes to become a shochet (ritual slaughterer) is rarely tested by Rabbis on the laws found in the Shulchan Aruch—they are tested instead on his knowledge of the Simla Hadasha.
 The famed Rabbi Moshe Sopher, also known as the Chassam Sofer, describes the Simla Hadasha with the following words, "His words are the words of the Living God".
 The work was published well over one hundred times.

-It is of great interest to note that the Simla Hadasha has only been received universally by Hasidic and Ashkenazic Jewry.
+The Simla Hadasha has only been received universally by Hasidic and Ashkenazic Jewry.
 The Sephardic world has not embraced its use.
 Shechita historians have pointed out two possible reasons for this difference.
 The first reason is that the author of the Simla Hadasha has taken an extremely strong stand against the author of the Pri Hadash, a Sephardic luminary, stating that the work is filled with errors in that the author had only spent two years writing it.
 The second reason is that the Simla Hadasha is a proponent of the idea of rubbing (מיעוך) the Sirchos (lung adhesions).
 This is sheer anathema in the eyes of Sephardic codifiers.
 Perhaps the confluence of both reasons was responsible for the non-acceptance of the Simla Hadasha in the Sephardic world.